andresebr/kumodd/README.md

 for time stamp differences to detect file changes.
 It downloads again only when the local and remote Last Modified time stamps differ by more than one second.

-Kumodd looks for multiple revisions of a file, but does not download all of them.

 Using an HTTP proxy on Windows does not work due to unresolved issues with httplib2.

 [Google rate limits API calls](https://console.cloud.google.com/apis/api/drive.googleapis.com/quotas).